 If you are probing sequentially for proteins of a similar size, residual bands from the first protein may confound the results of the second protein.
 To avoid any confusion in the data, stripping the membrane removes residual primary or secondary antibodies from the first blot.

-To avoid background noise
+You want to avoid background noise

 Even if the sample proteins are not similar in molecular weight, they could still affect the results of subsequent blots.
 For instance, using antibodies of the same species for proteins being detected sequentially could cause background bands to show up.
 During the second round of probing, using the same species-specific secondary could result in the bands from the first antibody detection round appearing.

-In this case, stripping the membrane removes the primary antibody used for detection of the first protein and prevents them from showing up in subsequent blots.
+Stripping the membrane removes the primary antibody used for detection of the first protein and prevents them from showing up in subsequent blots.

-To determine the relative abundance of proteins
+You want to determine the relative abundance of proteins

 Due to the nature of stripping, quantitative analysis is not recommended, but the relative abundance of proteins may be reliably compared.

-Evaluate loading control proteins
+You want to evaluate loading control proteins

 Loading control proteins are used to assess relative amounts of unknown samples, which leads to the potential for higher numbers of antibody pairs when comparing loading controls to unknowns.
 Stripping and reprobing proves a great option in this situation.

-Correct an error (such as using the wrong antibody)
+You need to correct an error (such as using the wrong antibody)

 If an accident occurs and the wrong primary antibody is added, stripping the membrane allows the experiment to be salvaged.
 This can save both time and resources, compared to repeating the entire experiment.